The potential for complex computational models of aging: Theoretical approaches to Aging

+To be able to predict detailed individual health states, we would need to empirically capture the many distinct interactions between observed individual health attributes within a population.
 Reconstructing interactions from observed data is a daunting prospect.
 If hundreds of individual health attributes are measured, then there are tens of thousands of interactions to determine between all possible pairs of attributes.
-Nevertheless, initial progress is being made on smaller-sized problems.
+Initial progress is already being made on smaller-sized problems.
 Using only cross-sectional binarized health data, we have developed a network model that includes specific observed health attributes \citep{Farrell2020}.
 To accomplish this, the model parameters are distinct for each node and the network connections between nodes are distinctly weighted.
-An illustration of such a ``weighted'' network model (WNM) is shown in Figure~2.
-The new model can be used to generate individual health trajectories and mortality from any starting point, as illustrated in Figures~3 and 4, or to generate large synthetic populations with observable health states.
+An illustration of such a ``weighted'' network model (WNM) is shown in Figure~2 for 10 nodes.